-\textbf{Explicit Memory to retrieve experience.} \method keeps an explicit memory $M = \bigcup_{f_k \in \mathcal{F}} M_k $ for each type of reasoning.
-For each problem, we keep one correct solution per reasoning type if applicable, resulting in a set of at most $|D| \times |\mathcal{F}|$ solutions.
+\textbf{Explicit collection of demonstration} \method collects a set of demonstration $M = \bigcup_{f_k \in \mathcal{F}} M_k $ for each type of reasoning.
+For each problem in the training set, we keep one correct solution per reasoning type if applicable, resulting in a set of at most $|D| \times |\mathcal{F}|$ solutions.
 If multiple solutions exist for one problem, we keep the longest to get a more detailed context.
-The entry in the memory $\mathcal{M}_k$ is represented as a tuple of $(\bm{x}_r, sol_r,)$.
-Here $sol_r$ is the concrete reasoning process of the reasoning type $f_k$, including the predicted answer.
-Given a new problem $\bm{x}$ and its reasoning type $f_k$, it retrieves a set of relevant experience $d_{x,k} = \{(\bm{x}_r, sol_r) \in M_k | L(\bm{x}_r, \bm{x}) < \delta\}$. $L$ is the distance function measuring relevancy between two problems and $\delta \in [0,1]$ is the relevancy threshold.
-In this study, we use the cosine similarity for the distance function.
-In this study, we use the cosine similarity between the semantic embeddings as the distance function.
+The entry in the collection of demonstration $\mathcal{M}_k$ is represented as a tuple of $(\bm{x}_r^k, sol_r^k)$.
+Here $sol_r^k$ is the concrete reasoning process of the reasoning type $f_k$, including the predicted answer.
+During inference stage, given a new problem $\bm{x}$ and its reasoning type $f_k$, it retrieves a set of relevant experience $d_x^k = \{(\bm{x}_r^k, sol_r^k) \in M_k | L(\bm{x}_r^k, \bm{x}) < \delta\}$. $L$ is the distance function measuring relevancy between two problems and $\delta \in [0,1]$ is the relevancy threshold.
+We use the cosine similarity between the semantic embeddings as the distance function.
 The retrieved experiences are used as the few-shot examples of the reasoner.

 \textbf{Reasoner to perform the reasoning according to the type.} The reasoner applies the reasoning type $f_k$ to the problem $\bm{x}$ and provides a detailed reasoning path for its predicted answer $\hat{y}$.
-The reasoner is based on LLM to conduct reasoning and the instruction is composed of $(\bm{x}, f_k, d_{x,k})$, where the $d_k$ is the retrieved relevant successful experience.
+The reasoner is based on LLM to conduct reasoning and the instruction is composed of $(\bm{x}, f_k, d^k)$, where the $d^k$ is the retrieved relevant successful experience.
 The reasoner can be further optimized via instruction tuning to enhance the capability of conducting a specific type of reasoning.